Skip to main content

 • local laws and customs during Ramadan

-• Eid-ul-Fitr, after Ramadan
+• Eid al-Fitr, after Ramadan

-See our general information and advice on staying safe,and staying within law.
+See our general information and advice on staying safe and staying within law.
 Also, read our travel advisory for your destination.

-Countries that universally celebrate Ramadan
+Countries that celebrate Ramadan

 Dates for Ramadan

-The Islamic holy month of Ramadan is expected to begin on or around 22 March 2023.
+The Islamic holy month of Ramadan is expected to begin on or around 28 February 2025.

 The exact dates of Ramadan depend on the sightings of the moon.
 This can vary from country to country.
 Seek local advice for the country you're visiting.